ethdebug/solidity-data-representation/src/locations-detailed.md

 address.)
 The exceptions are constructors and fallback/receive functions, which do not include a return address.
-In addition, if the initial function call (i.e. stackframe) of the EVM stackframe (i.e. message call or creation call) is not a constructor or fallback/receive function, the function selector will be stored on the stack below the first stackframe.
+In addition, if the initial function call (i.e. stackframe) of the EVM stackframe (i.e. message call or creation call) is not a constructor, and the contract has external functions other than the constructor, fallback, and receive functions, then the function selector will be stored on the stack below the first stackframe.
 (Additionally, in Solidity 0.4.20 and later, an extra zero word will appear below that on the stack if you're within a library call.)

 Note that function modifiers and base constructor invocations (whether placed on the constructor or on the contract) do not create new stackframes; these are